betterscientificsoftware/bssw.io/Articles/Blog/2021-05-IntroToGPUProgramming.md

 Because host and device have their own separate memory, transfers of data between the two are often necessary.
 However, such transfers are relatively slow compared to the speed at which GPUs can perform calculations.
-To this end, it is beneficial to structure the algorithm in such a way that minimizes transferring data between the host and the device as much as possible.
+To this end, it is beneficial to structure the algorithm in such a way that it minimizes transferring data between the host and the device as much as possible.
 When data exchange is unavoidable, few large transfers should be preferred over many small ones in order to limit the cumulative effect of the overhead associated with each transfer, even at the cost of packing/unpacking non-contiguous chunks of data into send/receive